 Inside of the debuggers there are some shortcuts that we'll be using and terms and sections that you should know:

 Spacebar = open the assembly option so that you can change the instruction

 F2 = put a breakpoint on a line of code within the program - stops the program from moving forward once it's hit

 F7 = step into - runs the next line of code including a call to another function

 F8 = step over - skips over calls to functions

 "Goodboy" and "badboy" = Short names for the correct and incorrect password, dialog box, function, or password prompt

 The top-left section holds the virtual addresses (memory locations), OPcodes, our human-readable code, and comments put in by the debugger.
 Our registers are found in the top-right section.
 The stack at the bottom-right (where our PUSH and POP values come into play).
 The dump window is displayed at the bottom-left and may look familiar if you've ever used a hex edit before.

 This tutorial will address the most basic version of reversing available and that's through a string or text search.
 This is what makes up a lot of the tutorials you find on Youtube with titles such as "crack any program."
 The truth is, you'll be hard-pressed to find this in the wild anymore.
 For this tutorial, the programs Easy1Cplus.exe and Easy1noOP.exe were created using C++ 2008 Express but with C and C++ code optimizations (source at the end).
-I'll show 2 different versions from Immunity so that you can see how the debugger is affected by compiler optimizations and programming languages.
+I'll show 2 different versions from Immunity so that you can see how the debugger is affected by compiler optimizations.